odoe/learn-dojo/posts/build-movie-app-with-dojo.md

 });
 ```

-In the `App` widget, we are going to request movies if needed and then quickly display some loading text if the application currently fetching results.
+In the `App` widget, we are going to request movies if needed and then quickly display some loading text if the application is currently fetching results.
 If we have some movie results, we can map over those results and create a `Movie` card for each one.

 From here, we can render our application in our `main` file.